“Trust your judgement” for Wellcome

-It can be challenging getting anyone to be interested in a set of policies.
+Getting someone to stop and think before they act might not sound like much to ask – but when that behaviour change is presented as a set of policies, it can be a tough sell.
 Let’s face it, a ‘Code of Conduct’ sounds about as exciting as doing your household chores.
-People often assume any such Code will be patronising, dry or self-evident, especially when there is so much important and meaningful work to get through.
+People often assume it will be restrictive, dry or just plain patronising, especially when there is important and meaningful work to do.

-And there is no more important and meaningful work than the sort that is done at The Wellcome Trust.
+And there is no more important and meaningful work than the sort that is done at Wellcome.

 The Trust’s work is exceptional, consequential, and delivers real change which improves and saves lives.

 This uniqueness is reflected the organisation’s culture and structures too.
-As Fraser Simpson, Head of Ethics & Compliance, explains:
+As Fraser Simpson, Associate General Counsel for Ethics, Governance & Compliance, explains:

-“Wellcome is a very collegiate organisation.
-We’re a bit like a university and a bit like a charity.
+“Wellcome is a very collegiate organisation...
 We're incredibly lucky to have the scope to be free-thinking and push boundaries: we bring in outstanding people and let them work in their own way.”

 Why does a Code of Conduct matter?